voxpupuli/voxpupuli.github.io/_docs/creating-new-container-repo.md

 ## Github repository

 Create a new Container repository in the Vox Pupuli or OpenVox Github organization.
+Everything that's directly related to OpenVox agent/db/server/facter/development/deployment goes into OpenVoxProject.
+For everything else use the Vox Pupuli organization.
 The repository name should be prefixed with `container-` to indicate that it is a container repository.
 For example, if you are creating a container for `nginx`, the repository name should be `container-nginx`.